Gateway on K8s

 belongs to the authentication method created for the certain Identity Provider.

-If you don't specify the sub-claims, every user authenticated by this IDP will be able to log in to the Gateway with admin privileges.
+If you don't specify the sub-claims, every user authenticated by this IdP will be able to log in to the Gateway with admin privileges.

 simply provide your API Key Access ID